About Us

 What is CDKL5?

-What we do know is that as result of mutations in this gene, affected children begin to suffer epileptic seizures, usually in their first few weeks or months of life.
+What we do know is that as result of mutations in the gene, affected children begin to suffer epileptic seizures, usually in their first few weeks or months of life.
 They subsequently have severe developmental delay, do not usually develop the ability to walk or talk, and are completely dependent for their needs.
 In addition, they commonly suffer a number of other problems including, visual impairment, reflux (often requiring surgery) and musculo-skeletal problems.
 In Ellie, we have also seen wild mood swings, where she can go from being manically happy to miserably grumpy or cross.
 She also has a very erratic sleep pattern, which we assume is due to her epilepsy.

-International Foundation for CDKL5 Research - based in the US
+International Foundation for CDKL5 Research

 you can also follow Supporting CDKL5 on facebook